 The Kathryn E Larsen’s Children’s Center (KEL)

-The Kathryn E. Larsen Children’s Home (KEL) is located in a small town in the state of Andhra Pradesh, which runs along the southeastern coast of India.
-The Children’s Home, which is run by Pastor Zakkariah and his family, is in the middle of a very poor community where children are at high risk of abandonment due to a family’s inability to provide basic essential care to their children.
+The Kathryn E. Larsen Children’s Center (KEL) is located in a small town in the state of Andhra Pradesh, which runs along the southeastern coast of India.
+The Children’s Center, which is run by Pastor Zakkariah and his family, is in the middle of a very poor community where children are at high risk of abandonment due to a family’s inability to provide basic essential care to their children.

-Global Hope supports seven children’s homes through the John Foundation.
-They are located on one campus in Hyderabad, the capital city of Telangana.
-The campus is designed so that the children can walk to school and play and worship together.
+Global Hope supports seven children’s facilities in south central India.
+They are located on one campus which is designed so that the children can walk to school and play together.
 They often participate together in studies, summer camps and after-school activities.

 The seven Global Hope communities include: